Shopify/vouch4cluster/README.md

 ```
 $ go get -u github.com/Shopify/vouch4cluster
 ```

+## Using vouch4cluster

-## Configuration
+### Configuration

 vouch4cluster is configured using either json, yaml, or toml.
 By default, vouch4cluster loads from `~/.vouch4cluster.{json,yaml,toml}`, but you can also specify the configuration to read from with the `--config` flag.

 Below are the configuration options for vouch4cluster: